rahulramaprasad7/PES_Project_5/README.md

 `make -r -j3 "target"`
 Where, "target" has three choices
 - *Debug*: This target builds the output for the KL25Z.
 The output LEDs will change according to the states and the messages will be logged.
 - *Normal*: This target builds the output for the KL25Z.
-The output LEDs will change according to the state changes, and a log output is displayed (The temperature read, and the average calculated, as required).
+The output LEDs will change according to the state changes, and a log output is displayed.
 - *Test*: This target builds the output for the PC.
 This target logs messages after executing uCUnit test cases.